matbmeijer/paramio/README.md

 #### Example parameter file

 Let’s see a basic example showing how to use **Paramio**.
-Imagine we have a `parameters.yaml` file with all the projects parameters as the following.
-We could have it in any format (yaml, toml, json, etc.), the important aspect here is that the **dynamic variables** are defined with `f-string` formatting syntax:
+Imagine having a `parameters.yaml` file with all the project parameters as the following.
+The file could be in any common config file format (e.g. yaml, toml, json, etc.), the objective is to exemplify a realistic use case.
+An important aspect here is that the **dynamic variables** are defined with `f-string` formatting syntax:

 ``` yaml
 project_parameters: